 Because Tysons Institute is in Fairfax County, the school will follow Fairfax County Public Schools’ only when school CLOSINGS occur due to inclement weather.
 If Fairfax County Schools have a late opening, one or two hours late, this WILL NOT EFFECT classes at Tysons Institute.
 However, Tysons Institute will follow Fairfax County Public School when EARLY CLOSINGS occur.
 For winter storms or other severe weather conditions, please consult NBC4 on TV, www.NBCwashington.com online, or call the school for any changes in schedule information.
 All class time lost due to inclement weather will be made up.

 Regular, but unannounced, fire and emergency drills are held to ensure safe evacuation of the building.
 Follow the evacuation plan listed in each area.
 A sprinkler system is installed throughout the institute.

-Due to the high cost of health services in the states, all students at institute are strongly advised to have health insurance.
-Institute students will be given the option of purchasing health insurance through institute or an outside vendor of their choice.
+Due to the high cost of health services in the states, all students at the Institute are strongly advised to have health insurance.
+Students will be given information regarding health insurance.